ig31/exercise-1/README.md

 Alternatively, click on the status badges below for `shorten-bash`, `shorten-python`, and `lint` workflows to see output in GitHub Actions.

+For both solutions, the input file `urls_long.txt` will be used by default.
+See instructions below on how to specify a different input file.

+Shortened URLs will be saved to a file named `urls_short.txt` at the root of the repository.

 ### Bash

 [![shorten-bash](https://github.com/ig31/exercise-1/actions/workflows/shorten-bash%20copy.yaml/badge.svg)](https://github.com/ig31/exercise-1/actions/workflows/shorten-bash%20copy.yaml)